 As described in section 3.2.2.2., a dose of 500 µg/ml of erythromycin exhibited a curative effect on embryos infected with a sensitive but not a resistant strain.
 A control demonstrating that a standard inoculum of the sensitive strain is fully impaired by the curative dose of erythromycin was included.
 A small inoculum control of the resistant strain was also carried out in the presence of the antibiotic.
-The experiment was repeated and on both occasions there was not the expected overall mortality for the positive control.
-However both experiments showed similar survival kinetics results so the data was combined (Figure 3.15B).
+The experiment was repeated and, on both occasions, there was not the expected overall mortality for the positive control.
+As both experiments showed similar survival kinetics results the data was combined (Figure 3.15B).
 The control group infected with a standard inoculum of the sensitive strain exposed to the curative dose had a high survival rate (94%), as well as the one infected with a small inoculum of the resistant strain exposed to the antibiotic (88%).
 The positive control group infected with the 1:10 mixture achieved only 35% of mortality.
 The same mixture exposed to the curative dose of erythromycin had 88% of survival, which was significantly different from that of the positive control (p = 0.04).
 Thus, in the presence of a curative dose of antibiotic the live but inhibited sensitive strain was not able to support the virulence of the resistant strain.

 SH1000 is not a highly virulent strain and thus may have been too impaired by the curative dose of tetracycline and erythromycin to allow the rest of the inoculum to go through the bottleneck.
 JE2 is a USA300 CA-MRSA strain possessing many virulence factors and resistance mechanisms.
 The Nebraska Transposon Mutant Library provides us with isogenic WT and single mutants of JE2 in most non-essential genes, including the mecA gene which provides resistance to β-lactam antibiotics (Fey et al. 2013).
 The JE2 mecA mutant and its parent were used to infect zebrafish embryos subsequently treated with different doses of oxacillin by immersion in order to define a suitable curative dose.
 The survival of zebrafish embryos infected with WT JE2 and treated with concentrations ranging from 2.5 to 50 µg/ml of oxacillin was not significantly different from the untreated group (Figure 3.16A, p > 0.22).
-On the contrary, survival of zebrafish embryos infected with the mecA mutant (sensitive to oxacillin) was significantly improved by concentrations of oxacillin higher or equal to 25 µg/ml (Figure 3.16B, p < 0.018).
-However, because concentrations of 25 and 50 µg/ml of oxacillin appeared to show a trend toward increased host survival in the case of WT JE2 infection, the effect of 12.5 µg/ml was investigated further (Figure 3.16C).